cubicflow/thebottleroom.com/_pages/index.md

 <div class="slide slide--atmosphere cf-responsive">
   <div class="slide__content">
     <h1 class="editable">A simple atmosphere</h1>
-    <p class="editable">Showcased by a beautifully exposed brick wall and raw construction along side modern amenities, The Bottle Room evokes the idea of historic building revivals.
+    <p class="editable">Showcased by a beautifully exposed brick wall and raw construction along side modern&nbsp;amenities, The&nbsp;Bottle Room evokes the idea of historic building revivals.
 The simplicity is intentional.
-It allows guests the opportunity to surround themselves in a cozy environment free from unwanted distractions.
-We believe the design should be in the food, the drinks and friends.</p>
+It&nbsp;allows guests the opportunity to surround themselves in a cozy environment free from unwanted&nbsp;distractions.
+We&nbsp;believe this ethos should be in the&nbsp;food, the&nbsp;drinks, and&nbsp;experience.</p>
   </div>

   <div class="slide__overlay">